 Create zones in your kitchen and put all the items you use in the different zones.

-Be sure to include bowls and other tools in the different zones as well.
+Be sure to include bowls and other tools (Affiliate Link) in the different zones as well.
 Read this post about how to make zones in a kitchen.

 3. Have a baking zone area.

 Whether you bake often or not very frequently, you should have a baking zone area to store all your ingredients for baking.
-Most likely, you will only be using some of these ingredients for your day-to-day meal prep, so it is OK to go to these areas to get these items.
+Most likely, you will only be using some of these ingredients for your daily meal prep, so it is OK to go to these areas to get them.
 Below are the items to include in your baking zone the following items:

 ***AD*** The best academic planner for students!
 Order Out of Chaos Academic planner helps track time and tasks!
 Buy 1 or more today!